 Open: Temples are typically open from 9am-4:30/5pm

-Beginning as nothing more than a handful of teahouses for visitors to a nearby shrine, for many centuries the streets of Gion has become the home of pleasure and entertainment.
-Home to one of the most recognisable pieces of Japanese culture; the very mysterious geishas.
-Walk along the authentic 17th century-style streets packed from one side to the other with lantern-lit restaurants and ochayas (teahouses) where the geishas and apprentice maikos gather to entertain paying guests.
+Beginning as nothing more than a handful of teahouses, for centuries the streets of Gion has been the home of pleasure and entertainment.
+The district is home to one of the most recognisable pieces of Japanese culture, the mysterious geishas.
+The authentic 17th century-style streets and narrow alleyways are filled from one side to the other with lantern-lit restaurants and ochayas (teahouses) where the geishas and apprentice maikos gather to entertain paying guests.

-However the beautifully authentic streets of Gion aren’t the main attraction.
-Kyoto is both the birthplace and the to this day where you’ll find the greatest number of Geishas.
+The beautifully authentic streets of Gion aren’t the main attraction.
+Kyoto is both the birthplace of the geisha, and to this day still has the greatest number of these performers.
 Many tourists gather along the streets in the hopes of catching a glimpse of an authentic geisha scuttering their way to their next appointments.
-For those hoping to see one your best hope is to head there between 5:30-6pm.
-This is generally when they all make their way to their appointments for the evening.
-If you’re hoping to see one of these performances for yourself, be ready to pay a fortune.
-As the adornment of the streets might suggest, dining and particularly being in the company of a Geisha is not a cheap experience.
+For those hoping to spot one, your best hours are between 5:30-6pm.
+If you want a private show, be ready to pay a fortune.
+As the adornment of the streets might suggest, dining and being in the company of a Geisha is not a cheap experience.

-However visitors must be wary of taking photographs, as technically you are unable to do so along the streets, which could result in heavy fines.
+Visitors must be wary of taking photographs, as its technically banned, which could result in heavy fines.
 Though of course this doesn’t stop people from doing so regularly.
-The reasons for which are quite valid, as the pushier tourists get in the way and generally ensure that the geishas end up being late to their appointments, a big no no in Japanese culture.
+The reasons is many of the pushier tourists get in the way and generally ensure that the geishas are late for their appointments, a big no no in Japanese culture.

 Getting There: Head to Gion Station on bus numbers 100 and 206.
 Alternatively head to Gion-Shijo Station on the Keihan Line and Kyoto-Kawaramachi Station on the Hankyu Line.